 Uploading Public Records

 When a RECAP Extension user downloads pages containing public records from PACER, including docket pages, “receipt” pages, and PDF files of individual documents, a copy is automatically sent to the Extension Server.
 Some of these pages may contain personally-identifiable information such as a PACER username.
-Personally-identifiable information is immediately discarded by the Extension Server and is never saved on the Extension Server or transmitted to IA.

 Downloading Public Records

 When a RECAP user conducts a search on PACER, the Extension queries the Extension Server to determine if the user-sought public record is publicly-available for download.
 The Extension transmits information about the court, case, and public record sought to the Extension Server, which responds to the query.